 Who knows, your local Slow Foods chapter, or members thereof, may even be holding an heritage Thanksgiving feast near you!

 Story by Rachel Brown.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.